Kincora Boys' Home: Legal proceedings

 Until 2015, there had been no court hearing about the alleged cover-up with British state involvement, a cover-up that was alleged by victims to have lasted decades.
 An Independent Inquiry into Child Sexual Abuse in England and Wales was being set up at the time following revelations of widespread abuse in the aftermath of the Jimmy Savile revelations.
 However, the government intended to keep Kincora out of this process and within the remit of the HIA inquiry only.
 The Northern Ireland victims wanted a similar inquiry into their case, with fuller powers to compel witnesses to testify and require the security service to provide documents then available to the HIA.
 On 17 February 2015 the High Court in Northern Ireland listed a full judicial review into the decision to keep Kincora out of the wider inquiry, which was heard in the first week of June 2015.

 On 20 January 2017, the HIA chairman Sir Anthony Hart dismissed claims that MI5 or any other British government agency had any role in covering up the reports of sex abuse which had occurred at Kincora and instead placed the blame on the poor investigating and reporting by the local police.

 In October 2022, former resident Arthur Smyth issued a writ against the Department of Health, the Secretary of State for Northern Ireland, the Police Service of Northern Ireland, Belfast Health and Social Care Trust and the Business Services Organisation.

 In June 2025, former resident Gary Hoy reached an undisclosed settlement with the PSNI and Home Secretary over claims that a housemaster who sexually abused children was protected because he was an MI5 agent.
 His legal team argued that authorities enabled William McGrath to target vulnerable victims to gather information about Tara, a far-right group in which McGrath was a leading member.
 His team alleged that this went as far as obstructing RUC investigations into McGrath because he was an MI5 agent.
 There were also claims of malfeasance in public office and negligence were also made as part of a larger action against the PSNI, Home Office and Department of Health.
-There was originally a three day trial scheduled, but Mr. Hoys' legal team announced that proceedings were settled on confidential terms.
-No more details were disclosed and no admission of liablity was made as part of the resolution.
+There was originally a three-day trial scheduled, but Mr. Hoys' legal team announced that proceedings were settled on confidential terms.
+No more details were disclosed and no admission of liability was made as part of the resolution.
 Mr Hoy said afterwards "This case was never about the money, it was about holding them to account".
 He also said "I have carried this burden since the age of 13; I never told anybody about it at the time, and I still have nightmares and flashbacks about the abuse".